 Lots of professionals still buy iMacs as well.
 These are the machines that companies love to put at reception desks and in public areas and creative pros love to show off because they look great sitting on a desk.
-But, they need to remain functional and powerful so that people can use them to get work done and that the product will have a reasonable lifecycle of at least 3-4 years.
+But, they need to remain functional and powerful so that people can use them to get work done, and the product will have a reasonable lifecycle of at least 3-4 years.
 Apple just needs to make sure the iMacs have adequate cooling, upgradeable RAM, plenty of expansion ports, and a full size keyboard.

 4. Mac Mini

-Not as flashy as the iMac, the Mac Mini is important because it enables professionals and companies that prefer Macs to have a low-cost options for workers or functions that don't need a high-cost desktop, laptop, or all-one.
-They're also great for kiosks and to run TV screens in the corporate office.
+Not as flashy as the iMac, the Mac Mini is important because it enables professionals and companies that prefer Macs to have a low-cost option for workers or functions that don’t need a high-cost desktop, laptop, or all-in-one.
+They’re also great for kiosks and to run TV screens in the corporate office.
 The key here is for Apple to give the Mac Mini plenty of power and expansion ports while keeping the cost as low as possible and refreshing the hardware every couple years.